UCLComputerScience/pgta/phd.md

 the [UCL timetable](https://timetable.ucl.ac.uk/tt/homePage.do).
 Use the Custom Timetable option and change the year to the next academic year (see top right of the screen).

-To apply, please complete this [form]() (link TBC).
+To apply, please complete this [form](https://forms.gle/iuLJndrJVjdbUF5Q7).

 All vacancies will be released on the same day.
-After 15 days all applications will be sent to the module leaders to review.
-Any applications received after the 15 days may still be considered but priority will be given to those submitted before the deadline.
+After 10 working days all applications will be sent to the module leaders to review.
+Any applications received after the initial deadline may still be considered but priority will be given to those submitted before the deadline.

 #### 2) Get an offer

-The Department (not the Module Lead) will inform applicants if they were successful within no more than 20 working days after the vacancy was published.
+The [Departmental lead for PGTAs](mailto:csc.postgradta@ucl.ac.uk) will inform applicants if they were successful within no more than 20 working days after the vacancy was published.

 #### 3) Get a contract

 PGTAs are employed as members of staff on short-term contracts.

-Accepted applicants will need to provide CSHR with the required documents, including the Right-To-Work (RTW) information.
+Accepted applicants will need to provide [CSHR](mailto:computerscience.hr@ucl.ac.uk) with the required documents, including the Right-To-Work (RTW) information.

-CSHR will be in touch once your position is confirmed to onboard you.
+[CSHR](mailto:computerscience.hr@ucl.ac.uk) will be in touch once your position is confirmed to onboard you.

-You cannot work until your RTW evidence has been verified by a member of UCL staff and we cannot verify RTW retrospectively, by law.
+You cannot work until your RTW evidence has been verified by a member of UCL staff, and we cannot verify RTW retrospectively, by law.
 Failure to present your RTW, or to apply through the proper channels will result in you not being paid.